Operation & Maintenance (O&M) Program

 - Following maintenance provider recommendations for proper usage.

-- Permitting maintenance providers to make necessary repairs to the system and it’s components.
+- Permitting maintenance providers to make necessary repairs to the system and its components.

 DEQ Certified Maintenance Providers serving Deschutes County